Capacity: 6,500 (Seats 5,356)

-The stadium itself is located within a sizeable park/playing fields area, with a London Underground line running behind one side of the ground on a raised embankment.
-If walking down through the park towards the stadium from the direction of Canons Park station, then you can see the Arch over Wembley Stadium in the distance.
+The Hive Stadium was opened in July 2013 and is located in a pleasant setting, within a sizeable park/playing fields area, that also has a London Underground line running behind one side of the ground on a raised embankment.
+If walking down through the park towards the stadium from the direction of Canons Park Station, then you can also see the Arch over Wembley Stadium in the distance.

-For some odd reason the teams emerge from near one corner of the stadium between the East and North Stands, to "Sweet Child O' Mine" by Guns and Roses, which is played over the rather loud public address system.
+For some odd reason, the teams emerge from near one corner of the stadium between the Stand '66 and Hive Stands, to "Sweet Child O' Mine" by Guns and Roses, which is played over the rather loud public address system.
 Not that I am complaining, I am in fact a big fan of the former Guns and Roses lead guitarist Slash!

-Away supporters are treated to their own bar within the stadium, behind the Main Stand.
-This spacious well presented bar serves real ale in the form of Youngs Bitter (£3.60 a pint), has screens showing BT & Sky Sports and serves food such as chilli and rice.
+Away supporters are treated to their own bar within the stadium, which is located behind the North Stand.
+This spacious bar has a large screen showing Sky Sports.
 The bar is open throughout the game and for a short time after the final whistle.
-Other drinks available include; Estrella (£4), Becks Vier (£3.80), Stowford Cider (£3.80) and McEwans Bitter (£3.40).
 The only downside is that the beer is served in plastic glasses.